mui/material-ui/docs/pages/api/button-base.md

 import { ButtonBase } from '@material-ui/core';
 ```

-You can learn more about the difference by [reading our guide](/guides/minimizing-bundle-size/).
+You can learn more about the difference by [reading this guide](/guides/minimizing-bundle-size/).

 `ButtonBase` contains as few styles as possible.
 It aims to be a simple building block for creating a button.